-We don't really want to cross borders in the evening, because the procedure can often take hours and we don't want to drive in a new country in the dark anymore.
-And so Thomas said, we'll just see what the border looks like and then we'll drive over it tomorrow morning.
-All of a sudden we stood so that we couldn't go back to the back and there was no possibility to turn in front.
-Now we had to pass the border unintentionally today.
+We don't really want to cross borders in the evening, because the procedure may take hours and we don't want to drive in the darkness after entering a new country.
+Thomas said, let's just see what the border looks like and we will cross it tomorrow morning.
+Suddenly in front oft he border, we stopped in a row and had no chance to turn back.
+Way back was blocked.
+Now we had to cross the border unintentionally today.
 Now the positive part of the day begins.
-The actual border crossing from Azerbaijan to Georgia took 30 minutes when it came up.
-Everything was super friendly, be it on one side or the other.
-The car was only superficially inspected from both sides (and rather due to curiosity, because one hardly knows such cars here).
-Georgia was especially fast, we were in it in 10 minutes.
+The border crossing from Azerbaijan to Georgia took 30 minutes.
+Everything was super friendly, at both border controls.
+The car was examined from both sides only absolutely superficially (and rather due to curiosity, because you hardly see such cars like our here).
+Georgia was really fast, we were done in 10 minutes.

-Note: if we cross Georgia to the north, up to the Russian border (the only border crossing to Russia) it is 230 km, if we cross from here, we arrive after 400 km at the Black Sea, Georgia is not bigger.
-Then let's see what the next day will bring.
+Note: if we cross Georgia northwards, it is only 230 km to the Russian border (the only possible border crossing to Russia), if we cross the country from here we arrive at the Black Sea after 400 km, Georgia is very small.
+Let's be surprised by the next day

-once again a wonderful experience of helpfulness.
-They helped me to get the mobile phone running with the new SIM card and invited us to their parking lot (in the background).
-They also wanted to offer us water and tea
+another wonderful experience of helpfulness.
+They helped me get the cell phone running and invited us to their parking lot (in the background).
+They also offered us water and tea

-we had ordered shashlik, we got tasty lamb chops (we still have to practice Russian) and without ordering the woodruff shower was added and besides we were once again the highlight of the evening for all the other guests here, everywhere it was called Alemania.
+We had ordered shish kebab, but we got delicious lamb chops (we still have to practice Russian) and without ordering the woodruff limonade it was added and we were once again the highlight of the evening for all other guests here, they were surprised that we came from Germany

-When the weather is not so nice anymore, we stand lonely and alone at a reservoir and think about how we want to spend the next days, Georgia is really beautiful, so that we actually want to enjoy it, but unfortunately no nice weather is given to us.
-Or let's make a detour to Armenia tomorrow to perhaps gain time for better weather here in Georgia.
-Let's see how it turns out.
+The weather is not very pleasant, we are currently lonely and isolated on a reservoir and think about how we want to spend the next few days, Georgia is really beautiful, so we actually want to enjoy it, but unfortunately we won´t have nice weather .
+Thinking about a unplanned detour to Armenia tomorrow to maybe have better weather here in Georgia later.
+Let's see …

 Landscape of Georgia